Filmmaker

 Responsibilities of a Film Director

 For the purpose of entertaining and educating viewers, Filmmakers produce videos, Television Series, and Motion Pictures.
-They may helm a big-budget, special-effects-heavy movie slated for a national release, or they might helm a small, Educational Video about jury service for local town.
-Film directors are frequently engaged in post-production, including sound design and editing, and they manage most, if not all, of the creative parts of a movie.
+They may helm a big-budget, special-effects-heavy movie slated for a national release, or they might helm a small, Educational Videos about jury service for local town.
+Film Directors are frequently engaged in post-production, including Sound Design and Film Editing, and they manage most, if not all, of the creative parts of a Movie.

 • Selecting and holding auditions for actors and crew members.